Palli Samgathana Vibhaga: The Institute of Rural Reconstruction

+Silpa Sadana (earlier called Silpa Bhavana) offers 4- year design course according to the New Education Policy (NEP) with accredation of the CUET (UG) for all the major trades Furniture & Interior Design, Textile & Apparel Design and Ceramic & Glass Design.
+As per the NEP any candidate enrolling in the Major Trade, gets to select a subsidiary or a minor trade, which includes options from Hand Made Paper (Paper Making & Packaging)/ Ceramic & Glass/ Textile Weaving/ Leather (Batik & Binding) Furniture Design.
+In this curriculum the candidate gets to complete their Certificate Course in 1-year, Diploma Course in 2-year, Bachelors in 3-year and Masters in 4-year Masters.
+The institute also provides Ph.D courses to the specified trades.
+Before NEP the education structure involved 4-years Bachelors & 2-years Masters for the said Major Trades.
+Along with that it also offered the certificate (2-year) and diploma/ vocational courses (3-years) in leather craft, book binding and handmade packaging, batik work and handmade paper making, handloom weaving, pottery and wood craft.
+The present eligibility criteria for attending to any of the courses is the candidate must have completed class 12, and appear to CUET-UG to enroll and depending upon the percentage of marks/ ranks they are selected.
+However, for Masters in Design one must belog from Bachelors of Design/ Art/ Architecture (or similar techinical courses which are equivalent to B.Des course).
+Siksha Charcha offers 2-year D El Ed course.

 The Rural Extension Centre (Department of Adult, Continuing Education and Extension) is one of the oldest units under Palli Samgathana Vibhaga, Visva-Bharati.
 It has been actively engaged in improving the condition of the villagers since its inception.
 The idea is to encourage the villagers to become self-reliant through formation of village development societies, self-help groups, Brati organisations, mohila samities and the like.
 The area of operation of the unit spread over 43 villages under 8 Gram Panchayats in 2 blocks of Bolpur Sriniketan and Illambazar.

-Indian Council of Agricultural Research established the Krishi Vigyan Kendra mandated for the district of Birbhum, West Bengal in 1994 under the administrative control of Palli Siksha Bhavana.
-It was named as Rathindra Krishi Vigyan Kendra to pay tributes, homage and regards to Rathindranath Tagore, the man who was the guiding force behind the whole “Sriniketan Experiment”.
+The Indian Council of Agricultural Research established the Krishi Vigyan Kendra mandated for the district of Birbhum, West Bengal in 1994 under the administrative control of Palli Siksha Bhavana.
+It was named as Rathindra Krishi Vigyan Kendra to pay tributes, homage and regards to Rathindranath Tagore, the man who was the guiding force behind the whole "Sriniketan Experiment".

 Sriniketan model: evaluation

 Recent studies have been highlighting the concepts and role of the institute in uplifting the local economy: